 - Sixteen Candles: Joan Cusack's character wears a monstrous orthodontic appliance throughout the film that comically interferes with her attempts to drink from a water fountain and a can of beer.

 - In the second The Brady Bunch movie, Jan had the braces and the headgear.

 - Johnny Depp's Willy Wonka from Charlie and the Chocolate Factory has them in flashbacks.
 His father was a very strict dentist, and the constant denial of candy was a major development point in his newly made up backstory.
 "Present" Willy has aggressively perfect teeth, though, so they did the job.

 - Lane's fix-up date in Better Off Dead is with a girl wearing hideous orthodontia.
 Fortunately, she doesn't want to go out with him, either, so she just gets him to pay her what he would've spent on the date.

-- In the second The Addams Family film, a Alpha Bitch at summer camp wears these, but only at night.
+- In Addams Family Values, a Alpha Bitch at summer camp wears these, but only at night.

 - Robbie's braces in Poltergeist II: The Other Side are relatively normal... until they try to electrocute him.

 - The Harry Potter-cosplayer-with-a-traffic-cone-for-a-wizard-hat underage drinker in Hot Fuzz certainly qualifies.
 Although his bracers look pretty standard on a surface level, the gleam of metal when he opens his mouth is so bright it makes a sound and blinds an unprepared Sgt.
 Angel.